 If you’re confused and/or suspicious, some posts by Aesop at Raconteur Report will make you less confused (but much more suspicious).
 He apparently has expertise in emergency medicine, as well as some personal history that’s relevant.
 The first post from last Tuesday includes this about the latter (emphasis in original):

+1) I’ve had actual “walking” pneumonia, for real.
+In my twenties.
 It absolutely kicked my 20-year old ass, around the block, and down the hill.